decentralizeX/XEN-mass-claim/README.md

 # XEN-mass-claim
 Batch Bulk Mass claim tool for XEN

+Warning: The tool has not been audited and should be checked prior usage There is in-built optional fee, but fee-free pass always exists in the contract

 Claim accross multiple accounts at once through a smart contract

 Use the tool from web at: https://decentralizeX.io/XEN-batch.php